 While many employers require a bachelor’s degree in finance or accounting, some processors are able to fill their roles successfully with a high school diploma.
 Training certification programs are also available, but many employers will also offer on-the-job training.

-Do you think you have what it takes to be a top mortgage loan processor?
-At wemlo, we are always looking for talented individuals to add to our team.
-Get in touch with us today!
+Do you think you have what it takes to be a mortgage loan processor?
+We are always looking for talented and passionate individuals to add to our #teamlo.
+Visit wemlo.io/careers to learn more and apply today!